 One of the many goals of education is to prepare students to be college, career, and community ready.
-By narrowing the gap between theory and practice, work-based learning (WBL) creates meaning for students.
-WBL provides opportunities for students to learn a variety of skills through rigorous academic and technical preparation with hands-on career development experiences.
+By narrowing the gap between theory and practice, experiential learning (ExpL) creates meaning for students.
+ExpL provides opportunities for students to learn a variety of skills through rigorous academic and technical preparation with hands-on, authentic experiences.

-Work-based learning, a part of the MMSD Experiential Learning continuum, can include, but is not limited to, guest/career speakers in the classroom, job shadowing (1/2 - 1 day opportunities), internships, cooperative skill standards experiences, and youth apprenticeship opportunities.
+MMSD Experiential Learning continuum includes, but is not limited to, guest/career speakers in the classroom, job shadowing (1/2 - 1 day opportunities), internships, cooperative skill standards experiences, and youth apprenticeship opportunities.

-MMSD currently provides the following WBL options for students:
+MMSD currently provides the following options for students:

 - Schools Make A Difference (1/2 day career expos in MMSDs middle schools)

 - Youth Apprenticeships

 If you are interested in hosting a student, from job shadowing to youth apprenticeships, contact Sherrie L. Stuessy, Experiential Learning Coordinator at (608) 663-1978 or firstname.lastname@example.org.